Glossary of Terms

 The person responsible for the educational content of the CME activity.

 American Medical Association Physician Recognition Award designation that may be used when a CME provider is accredited by the ACCME.
-Activities that are approved for Prescribed credit can also be reported to the AMA as AMA PRA Category 1 CreditTM.
+Activities that are approved for Prescribed credit are accepted by the AMA as equivalent to AMAPRA Category 1 CreditTM.

 The entity responsible for creating the educational activity for which AAFP CME credit is being sought.
 This definition includes AAFP committees, publications and chapters, as well as not-for-profit organizations, medical schools, volunteer agencies, specialty associations and commercial producers of CME (e.g., health care communications companies).
 The definition excludes proprietary health care-related entities such as pharmaceutical companies and medical equipment manufacturers, as well as health care communications companies that are employed by a proprietary entity.
 Activities produced by such entities are not eligible for AAFP CME credit.